Skip to Main Content

 Assessment type (genre) and writing style

-For example, are you doing a case study analysis, essay or reflective writing?
+For example, are you doing a case analysis, essay or reflective piece?
 Use:

 Length of assessment, weighting (marks) and due date